 All School Board of Sarasota County Curriculum objectives are aligned with the Next Generation Sunshine State Standards.
-Proficiency in reading, writing, mathematics, and science is measured by the Florida Comprehensive Assessment Test (FCAT) and district assessments.
+Proficiency in reading, writing, mathematics, and science is measured by the Florida Comprehensive Assessment Test (FCAT 2.0) and district assessments.
 Each school offers instruction that reflects the Next Generation Sunshine State Standards in K-12 language arts, mathematics, science, social studies, health and physical education, and the arts along with the Next Generation Sunshine State Standards for exceptional education students.
+Beginning in 2011-2012, students in grade K will receive instruction on the Common Core State Standards.
+Beginning in 2012- 2013, students in Grades K and 1 will receive instruction on the Common Core State Standards and will begin to be assessed in 2014-2015.